marcosgm/jmeter-aci-terraform/README.md

 ## CHANGES FROM ORIGINAL FORK

 vNET and Storage account are now pre-requisites (as well as the ACR), Terraform will expect them in place before launching the ACI jmeter tasks.
-Ensure you create them in advance and populate the following variables
+Ensure you create them in advance manually (or using the terraform module prerequisites.tf) and populate the following variables

 * variable "JMETER_STORAGE_ACCOUNT_NAME"
 * variable "JMETER_STORAGE_ACCOUNT_RESOURCE_GROUP_NAME"
 * variable "JMETER_STORAGE_ACCOUNT_KEY"
+* manually create a File Share named "jmeter" in that account
 * variable "JMETER_ACR_NAME"
 * variable "JMETER_ACR_RESOURCE_GROUP_NAME"
 * variable "VNET_RESOURCE_GROUP_NAME"